Aadya2901/SafeSpeak/README.md

 # 🛡️ SafeSpeak — Multilingual Toxic Comment Classification

 ## 🚀 Overview

-**SafeSpeak** is an intelligent NLP-based system designed to detect toxic and harmful comments across multiple languages.
-It leverages state-of-the-art transformer models to enable accurate, scalable moderation of user-generated content.
+**SafeSpeak** is an NLP-based system designed to detect toxic and harmful comments across multilingual text data.
+It leverages a pretrained transformer model to enable accurate and scalable moderation of user-generated content.

-Developed during a global AI datathon, SafeSpeak addresses real-world challenges such as multilingual understanding and class imbalance in text classification.
+Developed during a global AI datathon, SafeSpeak addresses real-world challenges such as multilingual understanding and contextual toxicity detection.

 ---

 ## 🎯 Problem Statement

 Online platforms face increasing challenges in moderating toxic content, especially in multilingual environments.
-Traditional models often fail to generalize across languages and struggle with imbalanced datasets.
+Traditional models often fail to generalize across languages and capture contextual meaning.

 **SafeSpeak aims to:**